JB Baretsky

 JB Baretsky (born June 9, 1987) is an American singer-songwriter from Long Island, New York.
 He records and performs classic standards from the Great American Songbook, covers of contemporary music, and original material.

 Early year

 Baretsky grew up in a suburb, outside of New York City.
 He decided to take his singing career seriously when his uncle died of Lou Gehrig's disease.
 He started recording demos in his friend's bedroom, singing over karaoke instrumentals of old standards.
 He would sing at local dive bars in a suit that was too big for him, singing with a glass of iced tea in his hand, pretending to be tipsy, but telling the audience he was drinking Jack Daniel's; a joke he still uses.

 Baretsky developed his first trio in 2010, with fellow students, while studying at St. Joseph's College.
-They would go to win several school competitions and develop a local following.
+They would go on to win several school competitions and develop a local following.
 After graduation, Baretsky performed throughout the New York area, honing his stage experience.
 Early gigs included restaurants, wine vineyards, and street fairs.